DorotaZa/DorotaZa/README.md

 I am Dorota Żak, a software developer with a strong background in architectural design.
 My architectural background has provided me with a unique perspective as a software developer.
 I am passionate about combining my technical skills with my interest in graphic design.

-Throughout my journey with IT, which started in 2022, I have cultivated my creativity and developed exceptional attention to detail.
+Throughout my journey with IT, which started in 2021, I have cultivated my creativity and developed exceptional attention to detail.
 This has enabled me to acquire programming knowledge in C++ and explore the realm of web development.
 In my web designs, I utilize HTML and CSS as my foundational tools and employ JavaScript to add interactivity.
 As my passion for front-end development continues to grow, I eagerly explore various JavaScript libraries to enhance my capabilities.

-Skills: C++ / HTML / CSS / JS / SKETCHUP / VRAY / AUTOCAD / PHOTOSHOP
+Skills: C++ / HTML / CSS / JavaScript / Node.js / Express.js / React.js / Python / ArchiCAD / SketchUp / Vray / AutoCAD / Photoshop

-- 🔭 I’m currently working on Portfolio website
+- 🔭 I’m currently working on Veterinary website
-- 🌱 I’m currently learning Front-end tools
+- 🌱 I’m currently learning front-end tools and Python
-- 👯 I’m looking to collaborate on Web development
+- 👯 I’m looking to collaborate on front-end/back-end development
 - ⚡ Fun fact: Excellent barista, can make you a birthday cake as well